wcmelby/wcm_Phys129L_section/README.md

-# Section work for Phys 129L.
+# Section work for Phys 129L. <br>
+Each section has its own folder within this repository.